babashka/sci/doc/fork-state-audit.md

 policy.
 Arrays, mutable deftype fields, and application collections may be duplicable, but need self-describing SCI handles or `Forkable` cooperation.

+Directly stored host transients are now rejected by the default value forker.
+Supplying `:fork-fn` is an explicit override and can deliberately share or replace them.
+The check remains shallow, like all host cooperation: a transient hidden inside an unclassified host container is that container's responsibility.
+Directly stored standard `SciType` deftype instances implement `Forkable`; their field map is shallow-copied once per source identity, so aliases remain aliases in the child and later field replacements diverge.

 ## Recommended implementation order

 1. Preserve the corrected asynchronous world conveyance and extend it to any